qlpqlp/libdogecoin/README.md

 }
 ```

-Once you are ready to compile, the `libdogecoin.a` file must be linked to your source code, along with `libevent` and `libunistring`.
+Once you are ready to compile, the `libdogecoin.a` file must be linked to your source code, along with `libevent`.
 The resulting compilation command will looks similar to this:

 ```_Debian / Ubuntu_
-gcc main.c -ldogecoin -levent -lunistring -o myprojectname
+gcc main.c -ldogecoin -levent -o myprojectname
 ```